Academic Credit Internship Program (ACIP)

 • Operational & Administrative Support

-• Provide logistical support to the deputy director of MIMA on a day-to-day basis.
+• Provide logistical support to the Deputy Director of MIMA on a day-to-day basis

-• Support with planning ongoing annual programs, projects, and in-person events.
+• Support with planning ongoing annual programs, projects, and in-person events

 Required Qualifications

-• Must be 18 years of age or older and a currently enrolled college student.
+• Must be 18 years of age or older

-• Must be able to pass a background check.
+• Must pass a criminal background check

-• Must have excellent interpersonal and communication skills.
+• Must have excellent interpersonal and communication skills

-• Bilingual abilities are preferred (not required).
+• Bilingual abilities are preferred (not required)

 Required Documents